DoubleVerify (DV)

 Mark Zagorski, Chief Executive Officer

-Mark Zagorski joined DoubleVerify as Chief Executive Officer and Director in 2020.
-He is responsible for global company operations, expansion into new markets, and strategic product innovation, including CTV/OTT video capabilities.
-With over two decades of digital marketing and advertising technology leadership experience, he has expertise in CTV/OTT, data analytics, and digital advertising optimization.
-Before DoubleVerify, Mark served as CEO of Telaria (NYSE:TLRA), where he led its merger with Rubicon Project to form Magnite, the industry's largest independent sell-side advertising platform.
-He was also CEO of eXelate, which he sold to Nielsen, and subsequently launched the Nielsen Marketing Cloud as Executive Vice President.
-His career also includes C-level leadership roles at digital media companies WorldNow (acquired by Frankly) and MediaSpan (acquired by Naviga).
-Mark co-founded Frankly Media LLC.
+Mark Zagorski joined DoubleVerify as Chief Executive Officer in 2020.
+He brings over two decades of digital marketing and advertising technology leadership experience.
+Prior to DoubleVerify, Mark served as CEO of Telaria (NYSE:TLRA), where he was instrumental in establishing it as a leading video and CTV monetization platform and spearheaded its successful merger with Rubicon Project (NASDAQ:RUBI), creating the industry's largest independent sell-side advertising platform.
+Earlier, he was CEO of eXelate, where he led its sale to Nielsen and subsequently launched the Nielsen Marketing Cloud as Executive Vice President.
+He also held C-Level leadership roles at WorldNow (acquired by Frankly) and MediaSpan (acquired by Naviga).
+He co-founded Frankly Media LLC.
+DoubleVerify has had a majority investment from private equity firm Providence Equity Partners.
+Mark has a pattern of leading companies through sales and mergers.

 Nicola Allais, Chief Financial Officer

 Nicola Allais has served as DoubleVerify's Chief Financial Officer since November 2017.
-He brings over 20 years of financial, management, and operations expertise to the role.
-Prior to DoubleVerify, he was the CFO of Penton, an information services company, where he helped transform the business and oversaw thirteen acquisitions before its acquisition by Informa PLC.
-Allais also held various finance positions at Downtown Music, Primedia, and HBO.
-His appointment at DoubleVerify followed Providence Equity Partners LLC acquiring a majority stake in the company in September 2017.
+Before joining DoubleVerify, he was the CFO of Penton (acquired by Informa PLC), an information services company, where he oversaw thirteen acquisitions.
+He also held various finance positions at Downtown Music, Primedia, and HBO.
+His appointment as CFO followed Providence Equity Partners LLC acquiring a majority stake in DoubleVerify in September 2017.
+Providence Equity Partners L.L.C. continues to be a key stakeholder in DoubleVerify.

 AI Analysis | Feedback